tgerring/abi2html.js/README.md

 # abi2html-js

+[Preview on GitHub pages](https://tgerring.github.io/abi2html-js/) or open in Mist to connect to the network.

 Generate HTML page from Solidity ABI with JavaScript.
 This is useful as an "admin" interface to a contract or as a basis for generating forms for more advanced DApps.

 ## Usage: